-How Does the Microsoft Mega Backdoor Roth Reduce Taxes?
+How Does the Microsoft Mega Backdoor Roth Help Reduce Taxes?

-If you are saving money above and beyond your 401(k) more than likely you’re saving into a brokerage account (individual account, joint account, etc.).
-Within these accounts you hold investments, which inevitably over time kick off interest income, dividends, and capital gains.
-All of these taxable events are reported annually to IRS on a 1099.
+Many of you reading this are saving money above and beyond your regular 401(k) and more than likely you’re saving into a brokerage account (individual account, joint account, etc.).
+Within these accounts you hold investments which inevitably over time kick off interest income, dividends, and capital gains.
+All of these events are taxable within brokerage accounts.
 Over the long-run, this taxation can create a substantial tax drag on performance.

-Within a Roth you could hold the exact same investments, but the same interest income, dividends, and capital gains are tax-free now and when you retire.
+Within a Roth you could hold the exact same investments, but the same interest income, dividends, and capital gains would all be tax-free now and when you retire!

 Needless to say, the long-term benefits of increasing your retirement savings, particularly by utilizing the Microsoft Mega Backdoor Roth Conversion strategy, could make a massive positive impact on what your retirement looks like.

-If you want to start taking advantage of the Mega Backdoor Roth Conversion, or any of the other benefits offered to Microsoft employees, please schedule some time with our team to discuss your questions.
+If you want to start taking advantage of the Microsoft Mega Backdoor Roth Conversion, or any of the other benefits offered in the Microsoft employee benefits plan, please schedule some time to discuss your questions.